dhanushramudri/intern.ai-backend/README.md

-This is the backend for the intern.ai
+This is the backend for the intern.ai website